 SHAKE all ingredients with ice and fine strain into chilled glass.

-The aniseed of the absinthe combines well with the other ingredients.
+The aniseed of the absinthe combines well with the other ingredients but dilution is key.
 A bit of a sweety but a strong old bird.

-Some say this was created in 1935 by Albert Coleman at The Stork Club, New York City, but the drink featured in Harry Craddock's Savoy Cocktail Book five years before that.
+Some say this was created in 1935 by Albert Coleman at The Stork Club, New York City, but the cocktail first appeared in in Robert Vermeire's 1922 Cocktails: How to Mix Them and also notably in Harry Craddock's 1930 The Savoy Cocktail Book.

 YELLOW PARROT COCKTAIL.Robert Vermeire, 1922

 1/6 gill of Yellow Chartreuse.

 Shake well and strain into a cocktail-glass.

 YELLOW PARROT COCKTAIL.Harry Craddock, 1930

 1/3 Yellow Chartreuse.

 One serving of Yellow Parrot contains 192 calories.